Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Perfect fluids in curved backgrounds

 \subsection{Fluid degrees of freedom}

 The low-energy dynamics of a perfect fluid are governed by symmetry principles \cite{Dubovsky:2005xd, Nicolis:2013lma}.
-For a static equilibrium configuration we choose that the comoving labels align with the spatial coordinates in the internal space, $\phi^I = z^I (\boldsymbol{x})$.
-The relevant internal symmetries of the barotropic perfect fluid effective theory are \cite{Dubovsky:2011sj}
+For a static equilibrium configuration we choose the comoving labels to align with the spatial coordinates in the internal space, $\phi^A = z^A (\boldsymbol{x})$.
+The relevant internal symmetries for a perfect fluid with conserved particle number are \cite{Dubovsky:2011sj}

 The first line is invariance under constant shifts.
-The second line is invariance under internal rotations, with $\mathcal{R}^I_{\;J}$ an $SO(3)$ matrix.
+The second line is invariance under internal rotations, with $\mathcal{R}^A_{\;B}$ an $SO(3)$ matrix.
 The third line is invariance under volume-preserving diffeomorphisms, encoding the ability of the fluid to undergo adiabatic deformations.
+The last line is the comoving $U(1)$ symmetry for the conserved charge, with phase $\psi$.

-Spacetime diffeomorphism invariance together with internal volume preserving diffeomorphisms implies that the operator $B^{IJ} = g^{\mu \nu} \nabla_{\mu} \phi^I \nabla_{\nu} \phi^J$ enters the Lagrangian only through its determinant.
+Spacetime diffeomorphism invariance together with internal volume preserving diffeomorphisms implies that the operator $B^{AC} = g^{\mu \nu} \partial_{\mu} \phi^A \partial_{\nu} \phi^C$ enters the Lagrangian only through its determinant.
 Therefore, symmetry considerations restrict the covariant effective action of a perfect fluid to the form \cite{Dubovsky:2011sj}